 Mary Buchinger grew up on a farm in the thumb of Michigan and now lives in Cambridge, Mass. with her husband and two sons, dog and two cats.
 She holds a doctorate in Applied Linguistics from Boston University and is Professor of English and Communication Studies at MCPHS University in Boston.
-Buchinger is co-President of the New England Poetry Club and Cambridge Poetry Ambassador (2016).
+Buchinger was a Cambridge Poetry Ambassador and is President of the New England Poetry Club.

-Aerialist (Gold Wake Press, 2015; shortlisted for the May Swenson Poetry Award, the OSU Press/The Journal Wheeler Prize for Poetry and the Perugia Press Prize)
+Aerialist (Gold Wake, 2015; shortlisted for the May Swenson Poetry Award, the OSU Press/The Journal Wheeler Prize for Poetry and the Perugia Press Prize)

 EAT/ATE (Petit Press, 2015); Heartbreak Anthology (Ed.
 K. Mahdessian, 2015); How to Live on Other Planets, A Handbook for